 Spain as a country needs no introduction.
 Its culture, standard of living, and rich history are the main benefits.

 The country also offers excellent links to Europe, North Africa, and Latin America.
-So, if you’re interested in investing in business or setting up your own, then Spain could be the ideal place.
+So, if you’re interested in investing in a business or setting up your own, Spain could be the ideal place.

 Plus, you’d get its residence and be free to roam the Schengen area in return.
 Good stuff.

-If you call yourself a no-nonsense person and like everything to be as straightforward as possible, then you will love the Bulgarian Golden Visa.
+If you are a person who likes everything to be as straightforward as possible, then you will love the Bulgarian Golden Visa.

 Although it doesn’t give you much variety as far as investment options go, it’s a blessing in disguise.

 The government has established that it wants to receive capital via government bonds investments.

 If you can afford to park just over €500,000 (BGN 1 million) in government bonds for a period of five years, you and your entire family can become European residents pretty much right away.

 The best part about it?
 Once the five years are up, the full investment will be returned to you.

 So, for your residence, you’ll basically be paying just the interest you’d otherwise make on the investment if you had it sitting somewhere else.